dj-wasabi/ansible-telegraf/README.md

 ### InfluxDB

 You'll need an InfluxDB instance running somewhere on your network.
+Or 1 of the other output types found on https://github.com/influxdata/telegraf/#output-plugins

 ### Docker